efellemedia/fusionbox/README.md

       to: /var/www/hometiki/trunk
 ```

-If you change the `sites` property after provisioning the Fusionbox environment, you should re-run `vagrant reload --provision` to update the virtual host configuration on the virtual machine.
+If you change the `sites` property after provisioning the Fusionbox environment, you should re-run `fusionbox reload --provision` to update the virtual host configuration on the virtual machine.

 ### The Hosts File
 You must add the "domains" for your Apache sites to the `hosts` file on your machine.
 The `hosts` file will redirect requests for your Fusionbox sites in your Fusionbox machine.
 On Mac and Linux, this file is located at `/etc/hosts`.
 On Windows, it is located at `C:\Windows\System32\drivers\etc\hosts`.
 The lines you add to this file will look like the following: